Oakland High football player Damante Horton can enter his senior season with a free and clear mind.

 "I'm glad we were able to turn (the program) around," said Horton, the school's first football player to earn a scholarship directly from high school since 1993, according to Gumbs.
 "Since I've been getting scholarship offers, everybody else has been trying to get scholarships, too.
 It feels real good to be part of something like that."

 In 11 games last year, he caught a league-leading 39 passes for 570 yards and also had 60 carries for 578 yards.
-Defensively, he was a shutdown corner with
+Defensively, he was a shutdown corner with game-breaking ability, returning two interceptions for touchdowns.

 Hugh Lenahan confirmed he has resigned as Tennyson High's athletic director.
 Lenahan, who held the position for three years, will remain the varsity softball coach and continue to teach at the school.
 There has been no announcement on who will replace Lenahan as athletic director.
 A message left for principal Olga Pineda was not immediately returned.